 If you have a flair for design and want to enjoy your job, doing something you really love, you may be looking in to how to start a vinyl cutting business.
 Vinyl decals and stickers are used almost everywhere and they are popular with both businesses and domestic customers.
 Not only that, but it can be a fun way to earn a living.

 If you want to work for yourself, vinyl cutting can be a nice way to start.
 While you do need specialist equipment, you don’t have to spend a fortune to get started and you can get your business up and running from your own home.
-You don’t even have to be an expert with a vinyl cutter as long as you are willing to learn as you go along.
+You don’t even have to be an expert with a vinyl cutter as long as you are willing to learn as you go along, we recommend the Silhouette Cameo model.

 Vinyl cutters are used for making vinyl decals and stickers.
 These can be used anywhere and they are often a better method than using traditional paper stickers.
 Vinyl stickers can be used on windows and removed and replaced without leaving marks.
 They also peel off easier in one go and they won’t fade or crack if they are left for a long period of time.
 Vinyl is also tougher than paper and it won’t spoil if it gets wet.
 In fact, vinyl stickers can be wiped down to help keep them clean.